caiks/WBOT02/README.md

 ![actor002_model013_Sam_002](images/actor002_model013_Sam_002.png)

 As can be seen in the table above, *models* 10, 11, 12 and 13 differ in their scales but all have similar growth rates, means and deviations.
 So it seems that, from a statistical point of view, these small *models*, of mean *decomposition* path length of only around 7, are fairly scale invariant.
-Possibly this is because common foreground features are at varying distances, but a more likely reason is that the *models* are still at the stage of distinguishing between only very general distributions of light and dark.
+Possibly this is because common foreground features are at varying distances, but a more likely reason is that the *models* are still at an early stage of distinguishing between only very general distributions of light and dark.

-*Model* 14 is the same as 12 but with a higher threshold of 1000 instead of the default of 200, `model014.json` -
+*Model* 14 has the same scale and configuration as *model* 12 except for a higher threshold of 1000 instead of the default of 200, `model014.json` -
 ```
 {
 	"model" : "model014",